The Challenge: Enterprise IP Management at Scale

 - • Cross-region compatibility

 One of the most challenging aspects was implementing comprehensive validation logic to prevent configuration errors.
-The solution includes CIDR containment validation, relationship checking across hierarchy levels, and automated conflict detection.
+The solution includes CIDR well-formedness checks, containment validation across hierarchy levels, and automated conflict detection.

 validation {